othim/nn_mwpc/README.md

 elements of the above defined $M$-matrix.
 This is then used in the other methods in `scattering.h` to further compute observables.

-# COMPILING THE CODE

-## EXTERNAL LIBRARIES NEEDED
+# Compiling the Code

+## External Libraries Needed
 - gsl (https://www.gnu.org/software/gsl/)
 - pybind11 (https://pypi.org/project/pybind11/)
 - intel MKL, (oneAPI)
 - wigxjpf (http://fy.chalmers.se/subatom/wigxjpf/)

-## COMPILING C++ CODE
+## Setup
 1. The first thing you need to do is to compile the external fortran code for the nijmegen potential and cdbonn potential.
 This is done by running `$ bash compile_nijmegen.sh` and `$ bash compile_cdbonn.sh`.

-If this step fails you can try to perform the same tasks as the scripts manually.
+- If this step fails you can try to perform the same tasks as the scripts manually.

-2. Make sure that you go to the makefile in `src/cpp_src` and choose the correct compiler, BLAS library and make sure that the paths to the external libraries are changes to where you have installed them.
+2. Make sure that you go to the makefile in `src/cpp_src` and choose the correct compiler, BLAS library.
+Make sure that the paths to the external libraries are changed to where you have installed them.
 Note that if you use MKL, you might need to source a setvars.sh file: `$ source intel/oneapi/setvars.sh`.

+### Compiling C++ Code (If you want to install and use the python module you can
+skip this section)

-3. The C++ code is compiled by running the appropriate make command as defined in the make file in `src/cpp_src` depending on what target you want to have, e.g.
+1. The C++ code is compiled by running the appropriate make command as defined in the makefile in `src/cpp_src`.

-`make obs` or `make so`.
+- Always start with running `$ make clean` to remove any old object files.
+- If you want to compile the code in order to make some tests from the `src/cpp_src/compute_observable.cpp` file you run `$ make obs` that will create an exexutable named `obs`.
+- There are two flags that can be used in order to compile the code with non-default physics constants defined in `src/cpp_src/Constants.h`.
+This is is order to match the benchmarks exactly.
+Not including this flag will set the default constant that are taken from PDG 2022.
+Examples:
+    - `$ make <target> FLAGS=-DANDREAS_CONST`
+    - `$ make <target> FLAGS=-DNIJM_CONST`
+    - Defalut: `$ make <target>`

+2. The program is is parallelized using OpenMP.
-4. To set the number of allowed threads for MKL and openMP you set the the environment variables e.g.
+The number of allowed threads for MKL and OpenMP are set prior to runtime using the environment variables below.
 ```
 $ export MKL_NUM_THREADS=1
 $ export OMP_NUM_THREADS=16
 ```
+- It is advised to keep the number of threads to MKL low and to OMP high for optimal performance.
+- The code is parallelized over the channels when solving for phase shifts, so if you just solve in one channel it might be beneficial to increase the number of threads given to MKL

 Note that the linking arguments might need a change since they are specific to where your libraris are installed on your system.
 There is also different arguments